noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 julia> @btime estimate_pi(in_unit_circle_gpu2, N);
   81.436 ms (156 allocations: 8.16 KiB)
 ```
-Now each thread on the GPU is doing exactly one computation (and therefore the loop inside the kernel is not needed and for performance reason removed).
+Now each thread on the GPU is doing exactly one computation (and therefore the loop inside the kernel is not needed and for performance reasons removed).
 This is still not the most efficient way to use the GPU and in addition it is rather wastefull on memory.

 ### Multiple operations per thread